scotthamilton77/atlas-mcp-server/README.md

 This architecture creates a secure boundary between LLMs and external systems while enabling controlled access to functionality.

-ATLAS MCP Server utilizes this protocol to enable LLMs to manage tasks systematically by providing APIs for task creation, updates, and progress tracking in a hierarchical structure.
+Through the MCP protocol, ATLAS empowers LLMs to break down complex projects into manageable tasks, track their progress, and maintain dependencies — all within an organized hierarchical structure.

 ## Features